phpmentoring/webapp/README.md

 12. Visit <http://mentoring.dev:8080> in your browser!

 For #5 above, you can set either run using MySQL or SQLite.
 If you would like to use sqlite, you can edit the `.env` file and change `DB_DRIVER` to `pdo_sqlite`, and in the `phinx.yml` file change the driver to `sqlite` and the name to `data/mentoring.db`.
-The application will then use SQLite instead of MySQL.
+The application will then use SQLite instead of MySQL.q